 1x connection to existing projection (usually via HDMI)

-1x sound output in the seminar room, speakers in the room or powerful portable speakers in addition, built-in speakers in the laptop are not sufficient.
+1x sound output in the seminar room, loudspeakers in the room or powerful portable loudspeakers in addition, built-in loudspeakers in the laptop are not sufficient.

 1x optional 2-client (e.g. iPad) in the video conference as control monitor

 Less is more.
 It does not need much technology, on the contrary more technology does not make it better, but only more complicated.

 Almost everything is already available.
 The suitcase solution for lending at the KIT library and laptop are sufficient.
 On site a projection, network connection and loudspeaker system are enough.
 The rest is done by MS teams.